David, Panama

 Is there a lot of diversity?
 Are people in David accepting of differences?

 "David, is a city that is home to a diverse population, with people from various ethnic backgrounds, cultures, and religions.
 The city is known for its welcoming and accepting nature, with locals generally being open-minded and respectful of differences.
 This acceptance is reflected in the harmonious coexistence of different communities within the city.
-However, like any other place, individual experiences may vary," remarked one expat who made the move to David.
+However, like any other place, individual experiences may vary," said one expat in David.

 What are the schools in David like?